genetics-statistics/GEMMA/README.md

 To install GEMMA you can

-1. Download the precompiled binaries (64-bit Linux and Mac only)
+1. Download the precompiled binaries (Linux only)

-2. Use existing package managers, see [INSTALL.md](INSTALL.md).
+2. Use existing package managers, see also [INSTALL.md](INSTALL.md).

-3. Compile GEMMA from source, see [INSTALL.md](INSTALL.md).
+3. Compile GEMMA from source, see also [INSTALL.md](INSTALL.md).

-Compiling from source takes more work, but can potentially boost performance of GEMMA when using specialized C++ compilers and numerical libraries.
+Compiling from source takes more work, but can potentially boost performance of GEMMA when using optimized C++ compilers and numerical libraries.

 ### Precompiled binaries